 On June 4, 2014, Kaepernick signed a six-year contract extension with the 49ers, worth up to $126 million, including $54 million in potential guarantees, and $13 million fully guaranteed.
 He remained with the 49ers going into the 2016 NFL season where he made national headlines before a preseason game when he sat down instead of standing during the playing of “The Star-Spangled Banner.”
 His controversial action inspired other players in the NFL and athletes from other sports to protest the anthem as well, but it also led to an ugly backlash.
 The impact of Kaepernick’s protest was said to be the reason for the decline in television ratings during the 2016 NFL season.
 Also thousands of NFL fans boycotted games to protest Kaepernick’s actions.
 He received death threats and was assigned a police security unit at virtually every game in which he appeared.

 Kaepernick also drew some criticism for not voting during the 2016 United States presidential election.
 He explained his reason for not voting by saying it didn’t matter if Hillary Clinton or Donald Trump won the election because the economic and political system of the United States will continue to oppress people of color.

-Kaepernick was released by the San Francisco 49ers at the end of the 2016 season.
-As of October 2017, he has not been signed to play with any other NFL teams.
+Kaepernick was released by the San Francisco 49ers at the end of the 2016 season and has not been signed to play with any other NFL teams.